lavollmer/interactive-comments-app/README.md

 During this, I decided to work on the increment and decrement counter (i.e. likes for the comment).
 I used useState to hold the state of the count, then created two functions to increase and decrease the count while console logging the amount for testing purposes.

 After this step, I worked on passing the props between each component to display the results.
+I spent a significant amount of time trying to figure out how to display the reply to specific comments.
+I found that I was able to get the replies to display; however, they would always be nested in the comment card display.

 ## Built with